Skip to main content

 How hard-core are you

-Can you ride your bike outdoors one day in January (a minimum of 5 miles) and one day in February?
-How about 5 miles in a day once a week?
-What about riding 5 miles every day from January 1st through the end of February?
-What about riding even more than 5 miles a day in the dead of winter?
-Others have done it, so what about you?
+How hard-core are you?
+Can you ride your bike outdoors (a minimum of 5 miles) one day in January and one day in February?
+How about 5 miles a day outside once a week?
+What about riding outside 5 miles every day from January 1st through the end of February?
+What about riding more than 5 miles in a day in the dead of winter?
+Too hard?
+Others have done it!
+Can you ride your bike on an indoor trainer every day in January and February?
+Go for it!

-Janesville Velo Club members are challenged to ride a bicycle outdoors in our area on as many days as they can in January and February at least 5 miles a day.
+Janesville Velo Club members are challenged to ride their bicycles as much as they can in January and February and ask others to sponsor their efforts to raise funds that will be used to improve local cycling opportunities.
 Sound simple?
 Read the rules, submit your entry, and accept this Challenge!

 Rules